You are here : Home > Scientific news > New anti-cancer treatment targeting a protein kinase

 New anti-cancer treatment targeting a protein kinase

-To develop new anti-cancer treatments, researchers at IRIG are targeting selective inhibition of the protein kinase CK2.
+To develop new treatments, researchers at IRIG are targeting inhibition of the protein kinase that can induce programmed death in cancer cells.
+This could reverse the development of tumours in cancer patients.

 Published on 22 April 2024